-- 1. Extra overhead for each pointer dereference - Does the pointer reside in the from-space?
-If so, it has to be copied to the to-space. - Requires test and branch for every dereference!

-- 2. Difficult to run GC and program at same time - Race conditions between collector tracing heap and program threads - Could get two copies of the same object!
+- 1. Extra overhead for each pointer dereference - Does the pointer reside in the from-space? - If so, it must be copied to the to-space. - Requires test and branch for every dereference! - 2.
+Difficult to run GC and program at same time - Race conditions between collector tracing heap and mutator threads - Could get two copies of the same object!